Bence Halász

 Bence Halász (born 4 August 1997) is a Hungarian athlete specialising in the hammer throw.
-He won the silver medal at the 2024 Summer Olympics and also the bronze medal at the 2019 and the 2023 World Championships.
-In addition, he won gold medals at the 2017 European U23 Championships and 2016 World U20 Championships.
-In 2018 he won a bronze medal at the European Championships in Berlin.
+He won the silver medal at the 2024 Paris Summer Olympics and also the bronze medal at the 2019 and the 2023 World Championships.
+In 2026, he won the gold medal at the European Athletics Championships.

-His personal best in the event is 80.92 m set at the 2022 European Championships.
+His personal best in the event is 84.25 m, the Hungarian record, set at the 2026 European Athletics Championships in Birmingham on 11 August 2026.
 Early in his career, he also competed in the discus throw.